kavinfidel/GNN_Seizure_Detection/README.md

 ## Repository Structure

 ### 1. Data Folders
-The data was extracted from 366 `.edf` files from CHB-MIT dataset usign the 'wfdb' package(code for this will be uploaded later)
+The data was extracted from 366 `.edf` files from CHB-MIT dataset using the 'wfdb' package(code for this will be uploaded later)

+Properties of the Data:
+Sampling Frequency: 256 Hz

+Duration of Non-Seizure Recordings: 90 seconds (due to the number of files and limited computational resources)

+Duration of Seizure Recordings: From 10 seconds before the onset of the seizure to 10 seconds after the seizure ends.

 Node Features:
 - Mean
 - Standard Deviation